phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 gulp --version
 ```

 It will print CLI version and your local Gulp version.
-Below is my Gulpjs version at the moment I am writing this post

 ```
 CLI version: 2.3.0
 Local version: 4.0.2
 ```

-Create a `gulpfile.js` in the root of your project with a `task` function and export it as default like below.
+Create a `gulpfile.js` in the root of your project with a `task` function and export it as default.
 Your function receives a callback function as the argument.
 You need to call this callback function if your `task` doesn't return anything

 ```javascript
 function task(cb) {